anhnguyendepocen/quant-geo/01-Lesson.md

 ### Reproducibility

-If an analysis is to be convincing to others, the trail from the data to the final output must be made available.
+If your analysis is to be convincing to others, the trail from the data you started with to the final output must be made available.

 It is difficult to do this with a spreadsheet.
 It is easy to make mistakes (e.g., accidentally sorting just a column rather than the entire table).

-A scientific paper describing the result of an analysis is advertisement for a specific claim.
-But `proof` is the procedure that was used to obtain the result.
+Your scientific paper describing the result of an analysis is advertisement for a specific claim.
+But the `proof` is the procedure that was used to obtain the result.
 The code should be the exact procedure.

 ### Communication